Why Should I Change my Browser?

 Honorable Mention: Tor Browser

-Between the plugins and the settings changes suggested on this page, you will greatly reduce the ability of websites to track you as you go from site to site.
+Between the extensions and the settings changes suggested on this page, you will greatly reduce the ability of websites to track you as you go from site to site.
 However, it should be noted that browser fingerprinting - one of the most common forms of online tracking - is incredibly complex and ever evolving.
 While these changes have dramatically reduced your fingerprint, you should not assume - as with any of the advice I give on this site - that you are totally invisible or untrackable.
-If you want to achieve maximum tracker blocking, consider using the Tor Browser.
+If you want to achieve maximum privacy and/or anonymity, consider using the Tor Browser.